Tahmid-Sifat/project-tick-tracker-UK/README.md

-# TickSight UK – React + TypeScript Project by Tahmid Al Sifat
+# TickSight UK – Elanco Task ( Frontend ) by Tahmid Al Sifat

 This is my submission for the Elanco technical task for the Industrial Placement Position 2026.
 I built a clean and simple MVP-style frontend using **React + TypeScript** that visualises tick activity across the UK, provides an educational section, and allows users to report new sightings through a lightweight **Node.js backend**.

+The video explaining the solution web-application I built : https://youtu.be/uo9nVf0sZ_8

-My goal was to keep the project readable, easy to run, and structured clearly, while covering core areas of the task such as mapping, UI state management, accessibility, validation, and basic backend integration.
+My goal was to keep the project readable, easy to run, and structured clearly, while covering core areas of the task such as mapping, UI state management, education section, validation, and basic backend integration.
+As an additional feature , I tried to implement some accessibility features as well.

 ---